mathildemrt/ada/project/README.md

  - Differentiate genres and subgenres.

 # Questions for TAs
-How the cluster works?
+How works the cluster?
 (Tutorial?)